APercy/hidroplane/README.md

 During the cruise flight, it is ideal to keep the power setting below the red range, to control fuel consumption.
-Use the climb indicator to stabilize altitude, as at high altitudes you lose support and you spend more fuel.
+Use the climb indicator to stabilize altitude, as at high altitudes you lose sustentation and you spend more fuel.

 For landing, just lower the power and stabilize the airplane.
 Pay attention at air speed indicator, keeping it at green range, otherwise you will stall.